dannypsnl/sauron/README.md

 WARNING: This project still in early stage.

-Sauron is an IDE for Racket language.
+Sauron is a plugin of DrRacket to make it be a better Racket IDE.

 ### Install and Run